 Explore a fully functional Qumulo environment, right in your browser.Try Demo

-Then what?
-If you’re like virtually every other enterprise out there, you have MASSIVE amounts of unstructured data that qualifies for migration to S3.
-And for all the power of S3, you may find that the massive volume of data you need to migrate to S3 is overwhelming.
-There are open-source options for moving data to S3, but they are too slow for today’s data volumes, while higher performance third-party tools are expensive.
+If you’re like virtually every other enterprise out there, you have MASSIVE amounts of unstructured data that qualifies for migration to Amazon S3.
+And for all the power of Amazon S3, you may find that the massive volume of data you need to migrate to Amazon S3 is overwhelming.
+There are open-source options for moving data to Amazon S3, but they are too slow for today’s data volumes, while higher performance third-party tools are expensive.

-Qumulo Shift – Radically simple data replication to Amazon S3 at scale
+Qumulo Shift – simple data replication to Amazon S3 at scale

-The Qumulo Shift data service is built right into the Qumulo file data platform and provides data mobility to S3.
-Shift is engineered for high-performance throughput to S3 at scale and it’s free to licensed Qumulo customers.
+The Qumulo Shift data service is built right into the Qumulo file data platform and provides data mobility to Amazon S3.
+Qumulo Shift is engineered for high-performance throughput to Amazon S3 at scale and it’s free to licensed Qumulo customers.

-Take a test drive.
-Our newest hands-on lab will demonstrate how easy it is to set up Qumulo Shift to migrate data to S3.
+Take a test drive: Demo Qumulo in our hands-on, interactive lab and see how easy it is to set up Qumulo Shift to migrate data to S3.